Tenant Rights Against Sexual Orientation or Gender Identity Discrimination

 If a Landlord Won't Rent To You

 If you are denied a rental at the application stage, in many cases there's not much you can do about it.
 Federal law does not protect gays, lesbians, or transgender people from discrimination by landlords.
-(The Supreme Court decsion invalidating the Defense of Marriage Act, United States v.
-Windsor, 570 U.S. ___ (2013), only decreed that the federal government may not discriminate between heterosexual and same-sex couples when it comes to federal benefits.
-It left intact the ability of states to recognize same-sex marriage or not.)
+(The Supreme Court decision holding that same-sex couples have the right to marry, Obergefell v.
+Hodges, decided June 29, 2015, did not protect married, same sex-couples from discrimination at the hands of private individuals.
+And the decision invalidating the Defense of Marriage Act, United States v.
+Windsor, 570 U.S. ___ (2013), only decreed that the federal government may not discriminate between heterosexual and same-sex couples when it comes to federal benefits.)

 Several states, however, do have laws that prohibit sexual orientation discrimination and gender identity: California, Connecticut, Colorado, Delaware, the District of Columbia, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Jersey, Nevada, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
 Also, three states prohibit discrimination on the basis of sexual orientation (but not transgender identity): New Hampshire, New York State, and Wisconsin.
 In addition, many cities have passed laws that make discrimination on the basis of sexual orientation and gender identity illegal, including Atlanta, Chicago, Detroit, Miami, New York City, Pittsburgh, and Seattle.
 For more information on state or local laws, contact the National Gay and Lesbian Task Force.

 If you don't live in a state or city that extends protection, there's not much you can do besides, perhaps, attempting to reason with the landlord.